 - Sign up and bet with a BetMGM bonus code.

 - Use an odds converter to see decimal, fractional, and American odds.

 While all this has been taking place over the past three years, both commercial and individual investors have been closely following this industry in light of its highly accelerated rate of growth.

 These same investors have also locked their attention on the states that are not yet in the game.
 There are still a few major US markets that have the ability to really move the dial when it comes to the anticipated growth of gaming stocks.

 Going back to 2018, there have been 10 different private equity deals in the US sports betting industry of note.
-Specific financial data makes note of more than $700 million of raised capital to orchestrate these deals.
+Specific financial data make note of more than $700 million of raised capital to orchestrate these deals.